zikunz/tp/docs/UserGuide.md

 ____________________________________________________________
 ```

+Note:
+> 📄 The input is case-sensitive, please be mindful of the exact wording. <br>

 #### 2.3.7.
 Get the total price of an order: `orders price`

 You can use this command to check the total price of a specific order.

+Steps to obtain the price of an order:

+1. Input `orders list` command to check the order index.
+2. Input `orders price <space> <order_index>` to obtain the price for a specific order.
+3. Press enter.
+4. Total price of an order will be shown.

 Format: `orders price <order_index>`